-Based on the above, it is considered reasonable for a conditional consent to be issued to require the sampling and testing following demolition of all buildings on the site and based on the results of the testing, the need for remediation and validation if required can be established.
+Based on the above, it is considered reasonable for a conditional consent to be issued to require the sampling and testing following demolition of the building at 108 Bowden Street, as well as the implementation of the Remediation Action Plan subject to any required amendments following further testing.
 It is considered that based on this approach Council can be satisfied that the site can be made suitable for the proposed development subject to the imposition of appropriate conditions of consent.